-- 1) Your full name must appear in the upper-right corner of the 1st page. - 2) Written analysis of time series, preferably after you incorporate comments of the Writing Center tutor(s). - 3) Diagnosis of the weather over the focus period(s) in terms of course concepts. - 4) All images (e.g. weather maps, satellite, radar images, etc.) that support your diagnosis.
-Make certain these plots are properly rotated where north is to the top of the page. - 5) References. - ⇒ Do not include a copy of the graph that you submitted in Stage 1 ←
+- 1) Written analysis of time series. - 2) Diagnosis of the weather over the focus period(s) in terms of course concepts. - 3) All images (e.g. weather maps, satellite, radar images, etc.) that support your diagnosis.
+Make certain these plots are properly rotated where north is to the top of the page. - 4) References.

+Do not include a copy of the graph that you submitted in Stage 1.

 Submit your papers in to the D2L Dropbox.
-Note that all submissions are processed by plagiarism detection software (see below).
-If you plagiarize, you will likely be caught.
+Note that all papers are automatically processed by plagiarism detection software (see below).

-GRADING ALGORITHM
+GRADING RUBRIC